-Coach Changes Corporate Name To Tapestry, Brand Name Is Unchanged
+Coach Changes Corporate Name To Tapestry; Brand Name Is Unchanged

-Celebrants of National Handbag Day got quite a scare this week.
+Celebrators of National Handbag Day got quite a scare this week.

 Tuesday's unofficial holiday was over by the time luxury brand Coach announced on Wednesday that it is changing its corporate name.
 The move is designed to better include the two other brands Coach owns: Stuart Weitzman and Kate Spade.